Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 6 parameters, no output schema, and no annotations, the description is insufficient.
-It does not explain return values, pagination, or any operational details, leaving the agent underinformed.
+Given six parameters and no output schema, the description is incomplete.
+It does not explain the return structure, pagination, or any limitations of the aggregation, leaving significant gaps for the agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.